alrichardbollans/alrichardbollans.github.io/docs/my_collections/_guides/metabolomics.md

 ### Machine Learning Classification

-We can also set up a model to predict species/regions based on the LCMS data, we may help to support that metabolite data can be used to distinguish the species.
+We can also set up a model to predict species/regions based on the LCMS data, doing this can support that metabolite data can be used to distinguish the species.

 Examples: